PHIL 2030 - Cognitive Science: Minds, Brains & Computers

 General Course Information

-Course Code PHIL 2030 Course Cognitive Science: Minds, Brains & Computers Coordinating Unit Philosophy Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of Level I undergraduate study Incompatible PHIL 2013 or PHIL 3013 Course Description Cognitive Science is a multi-disciplinary enterprise that seeks to explain human intelligence and behaviour by drawing together the insights from psychology, computer science, neuroscience, and philosophy.
+Course Code PHIL 2030 Course Cognitive Science: Minds, Brains & Computers Coordinating Unit Philosophy Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of Level I Arts including 3 units of Philosophy or 12 units of Psychology, Computer Science, and/or Mathematics Incompatible PHIL 2013 or PHIL 3013 Course Description Cognitive Science is a multi-disciplinary enterprise that seeks to explain human intelligence and behaviour by drawing together the insights from psychology, computer science, neuroscience, and philosophy.
 This course is an introduction to the philosophical and theoretical foundations of this field.
 Topics will include the computational model of the mind, classical (digital) and connectionist (analog) approaches to cognition, embodied and extended cognition, dynamical systems theory, and predictive coding models of perception.
 While there will be discussion of computation and computational accounts of cognition, the course is introductory and does not assume a background in computing or mathematics.

 Course Coordinator: Dr Jonathan Opie